Safety and Tolerability of IMMUNA(IMM01-STEM) in Patients With Muscle Atrophy Related to Knee Osteoarthritis.

 An Open-label Dose Escalation Study to Assess the Safety and Tolerability of IMM01-STEM in Participants With Muscle Atrophy Related to Knee Osteoarthritis

-Up to 18 participants will receive twice weekly intramuscular administration of IMM01-STEM for 4 weeks in up to 3 dose cohorts: Cohort A, IMM01-STEM 225μg; Cohort B, IMM01-STEM 450 μg; and Cohort C, IMM01-STEM 900 μg.
+Up to 18 participants will receive twice weekly intramuscular administration of IMMUNA(IMM01-STEM) for 4 weeks in up to 3 dose cohorts: Cohort A, IMMUNA 225μg; Cohort B, IMMUNA 450 μg; and Cohort C, IMMUNA 900 μg.

 Study participants will sign a written Informed Consent Form (ICF) prior to the conduct of any study related procedures.
 A study participant who provides written informed consent will be screened within 28 days prior to treatment.
 Screening assessments will be conducted, after which the study participants' eligibility will be determined on the basis of the inclusion and exclusion criteria.